 Ask applicant to create site map

-In this workflow, you will assume the role of an permit applicant who will create the site map to ensure appropriate resources are allocated.
+In this workflow, you will assume the role of a permit applicant who wants to create the site map to ensure that resources are allocated appropriately.
+To create a site map, complete the following steps:

-- Click the hyperlink from the email in the previous step to open the My Special Event Site Map Editor app.
+- Click the hyperlink in the email in the previous workflow to open the My Special Event Site Map Editor app.

 Note: